cmadajski/qr-codes/README.md

 Some of the main applications of QR codes:

-- sharing text
-- sharing URLs
+- sharing text and URLs
 - sharing Wifi login information
 - sharing contact info
 - sharing GPS coordinates

-## Sharing Text and URLs

-Text and URLs are pretty straightforward.
-You just pass in a unicode string and it gets converted into a QR code.
-Your QR code reader should automatically recognize URLs via the *https* at the beginning of the string.

-## Sharing Wifi Data

-## Sharing Contact Info

-## Sharing GPS Coordinates
+## Libraries

+All the QR generation in this repo is powered by **Python 3.11** and the **Segno** module.
+Segno seems to be the best QR code library available [based on these stats](https://segno.readthedocs.io/en/latest/comparison-qrcode-libs.html).
+I've tested all of the various QR code styles and they work on all the hardware I currently have available.
+It is awesome.